-From the Daily: Protect free speech for student protesters
+From the Summer Daily: Protect free speech and student assembly

 Early in May, Michigan state senators introduced two free speech bills to the Michigan legislature: Senate Bill 349, entitled the “Campus Free Speech Act,” and Senate Bill 350.